Memphis area may break COVID case record soon

 About 150 COVID patients are currently hospitalized in Shelby County, but since most hospitalizations happen a week or two after infection, it’s expected that number will rise.

-Dr. Stephen Threlkeld of Baptist Memorial Hospital in Memphis says the current antibody therapy used to treat the delta variant doesn’t work as well on omicron.
+Dr. Stephen Threlkeld of Baptist Memorial Hospital in Memphis says the current antibody therapy used to treat the delta variant doesn’t work as well on omicron and cases will only continue to surge.

+“It’s a saying that it’s going around now, is a lot more was being passed around than turkey and gravy at the holiday family gathering,” he said.
+“And we hope people can find test and home test trying to minimize risk.”

 The good news is that two new anti-viral pills do work against omicron.
-Pfizer began shipping its new pill from its memphis distribution center last week.
+Pfizer began shipping its new pill from its Memphis distribution center last week.